 Alfredo Del Rosso faced a decision not unlike the one faced by many holiness preachers in the U.S.A. a couple of decades earlier.
 As some of those American preachers found themselves forced out of existing churches because of their preaching of entire sanctification, they talked about being forced "out under the stars."
 It was a reference to the fact that they were no longer preaching to established congregations meeting in church buildings.

 In Italy, Alfredo Del Rosso found himself in a similar situation.
 He could stay in the Civitavecchia Baptist church and thus be assured of housing for his family, a regular income, and a place to fulfill his call to ministry.
-But to do so he would have change the way he explained his own religious experience as well as the theological content of his preaching about the Christian life.
+But to do so he would have to change the way he explained his own religious experience as well as the theological content of his preaching about the Christian life.

 Late one night Del Rosso and his wife were wrestling with the decision facing them.
 Suddenly, their seven-year-old son Paolo -- whom they supposed was asleep in the corner of the room -- sat up in his bed.
 "Pick up the book," he said pointing to a Bible, "and read page 242."
 Then he lay back down fast asleep.

 Startled, they took the Bible off the shelf and opened it.
-The page Paolo had indicated was the 18th chapter of Acts.
+The page Paolo had indicated was the eighteenth chapter of Acts.
 They began to read.
-Verse 9 said: "One night the Lord spoke to Paul in a vision: 'Do not be afraid; keep on speaking, do not be silent.'"
+Verse 9 of Acts 18 said: "One night the Lord spoke to Paul in a vision: 'Do not be afraid; keep on speaking, do not be silent.'"
 It seemed clear to Alfredo and Niny that the Lord had spoken through their small son.
 So Alfredo Del Rosso resigned as pastor of the Civitavecchia Baptist Church, telling his parishioners, "Even if I have to stay here alone in this city preaching sanctification by faith, I'll do it, confident of certain victory."

 He started to make arrangements to send his wife and kids north to Florence to live with relatives but Niny protested, "No, we're in this thing together."